sharpton/shotmap/README.md

 While several metagenomes can be processed simultaneously, each sample should be represented by a single file.
 The data for each project is stored within a sample subdirectory within the shotMAP ffdb: ffdb/sample/
-The directory containing the input metagenomes may optionally include a mapping file (see the section on ShotMAP Mapping Files for more information).
+The directory containing the input metagenomes may optionally include a metadata file (see the section on ShotMAP Metadata Files for more information).
 3. Split each metagenome file into a set of smaller files to improve parallelization.
 These files are located in the ffdb/sample/raw/ subdirectory.
 4. Predict protein coding sequences in each metagenome.